ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 fixes you do can cause more conflicts in the following commits.
 Merge conflicts are bound to happen if you reorder patches during an interactive rebase.
-That’s why you should prune commits early and often, lowering the possibility of conflicts in the future.
+That's why you should prune commits early and often, lowering the possibility of conflicts in the future.

 I end up with the following [tree](https://github.com/ilammy/FreeRDP/commits/9536a2c7a96f9ef9c1293cba1203b4e8a20a7cba) after the rebase.
-It’s always a good idea to retest your code after rebasing, especially after resolving merge conflicts.
+It's always a good idea to retest your code after rebasing, especially after resolving merge conflicts.
 You can also run a `git diff` between pre- and post-rebase states to make sure that you did not drop something you did not intend to.